LukazDane/Project-3-OhMyQuad/README.md

 #### Shout out

 - Team(for persevering and working hard)
--Isha(for the support on creating the crud functionalities and detailed explanations on complex concepts ) -Dalton(for dealing with questions and being available remotely even on the weekends)
+- Isha(for the support on creating the crud functionalities and detailed explanations on complex concepts )
+- Dalton(for dealing with questions and being available remotely even on the weekends)

 #### Moving Forward